spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 Administrative stacks can declaratively manage other stacks, their [environments](../configuration/environment.md), [contexts](../configuration/context.md), [policies](../policy/README.md), [modules](../../vendors/terraform/module-registry.md), and [worker pools](../worker-pools).
 This approach helps avoid manual configuration, often referred to as "ClickOps."

-Another common pattern is exporting stack outputs as a [context](../configuration/context.md) to avoid exposing the entire state through Terraform's remote state or external storage mechanisms like [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html){: rel="nofollow"} or [Secrets Manager](https://aws.amazon.com/secrets-manager/){: rel="nofollow"}.
+You can also export stack outputs as a [context](../configuration/context.md) to avoid exposing the entire state through Terraform's remote state or external storage mechanisms like [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html){: rel="nofollow"} or [Secrets Manager](https://aws.amazon.com/secrets-manager/){: rel="nofollow"}.

-For more details, refer to the [help article on Spacelift's Terraform provider](../../vendors/terraform/terraform-provider.md).

 ### Autodeploy

-This setting determines whether changes to the stack can be [applied](../run/tracked.md#applying) automatically.
 When Autodeploy is enabled (_true_), any change to the tracked branch will be automatically [applied](../run/tracked.md#applying) if the [planning](../run/proposed.md#planning) phase is successful and there are no plan policy warnings.

-You might consider enabling Autodeploy if you always perform a code review before merging to the tracked branch or if you rely on [plan policies](../policy/terraform-plan-policy.md) to flag potential issues automatically.
+You might consider enabling Autodeploy if you always perform an [automated code review](../policy/terraform-plan-policy.md#automated-code-review) before merging to the tracked branch or if you rely on [plan policies](../policy/terraform-plan-policy.md) to flag potential issues.
 If every change undergoes a meaningful human review by stack [writers](../policy/stack-access-policy.md#readers-and-writers), requiring an additional step to confirm deployment may be unnecessary.
-For more information, refer to the [dedicated section](../policy/terraform-plan-policy.md#automated-code-review) on using plan policies for automated code reviews.

-When Autodeploy is enabled, [Approval policies](../policy/approval-policy.md) are only evaluated during the queued stage, not during the unconfirmed state.
+When Autodeploy is enabled, [approval policies](../policy/approval-policy.md) are only evaluated during the **queued** stage, not in the unconfirmed state.

 ### Autoretry